BhallaLab/moose/docs/source/install/install.rst

 <https://github.com/BhallaLab/moose-gui>`_.
 You can download it either by
 clicking on `this link <https://github.com/BhallaLab/moose-gui/archive/master.zip>`_ or by using ``git`` ::

     $ git clone https://github.com/BhallaLab/moose-gui

-To be able to launch ``moose-gui``, you need to install some more packages
+Below are packages which you may want to install to use MOOSE Graphical User Interface.

-- matplotlib
+- Required:
+    - PyQt4 (4.8.x) For Python GUI
+    - Matplotlib ( >= 1.1.x) For plotting simulation results
+    - NetworkX (1.x) For automatical layout
+    - suds/suds-jurko (0.4) For accessing models hosted on biomodels database.
-- python-qt4
+- Optional:
+    - python-libsbml For reading and writing signalling models from and into SBML format

 On ``Ubuntu/Debian``, these can be installed with
 ::

     $ sudo apt-get install python-matplotlib python-qt4

 On ``CentOS/Fedora/RHEL``
 ::

     $ sudo yum install python-matplotlib python-qt4

 Now you can fire up the GUI
 ::

     $ cd /to/moose-gui
     $ python mgui.py

 .. note::

     If you have installed ``moose`` package, then GUI is launched by running following commnad::

     $ moose

 Building moogli
 ---------------